 Around the tide change of the day is when you will have the least amount of current and the easiest time to paddle.
 There will usually be two tides changes a day during daylight which can be caught while paddling (high-tide and low-tide, which have advantages and disadvantages listed in tide section) and these change a little later daily through the rotation.
 About an hour to an hour and half before to after the tide change will be fairly easy paddling.
 Ie. if High-Tide is 10 AM and Low-Tide is around 4 PM then you would go out around 8:30 – 9 AM or 2:30 – 3 PM for the less amount of current for about two maybe three hours.
 When the tide changes during your time out there, you can kind of do what they call the tide-ride by riding the tide both ways, but has to be planned around a change.

-Also around new moon and full moon the current will be even stronger then normal because there is a greater change in depth between low and high tide, meaning a faster tidal current to deal with, some are OK with those currents, while others may struggle a little more.
+Also around new moon and full moon the current will be even stronger then normal because there is a greater change in depth between low and high tide, meaning a higher tidal coefficient, basically a faster tidal current to deal with.
+Some are OK with these currents, while others may struggle a little more.
 With a tidal current, think of it like you have to paddle against the river sometimes or like riding a bike on the beach on a windy day.
 You want to do the harder way first to let it push you back home, we will guide or suggest this for rental routes.
 A little more on tidal currents by NOAA

 I have kids or someone older, what ages can go kayaking?